 “Fragile code breaks in bizarre and strange ways that you cannot predict.
 In extreme cases, your senior would tell you not to touch that module, that module is too fragile, every time had anyone modifies it, something else goes wrong.
 This is the ultimate failure of software development.”

 It gets challenging to maintain a codebase with fragility.
 Every fix or new feature introduces a few bugs in unexpected modules.
 Here the developer has to hunt the cause of errors, and on the other hand, he has to bear the distrusting management and clients.

 Code reuse is the practice of using existing code for a new function or software.
 Reusable code could be a library/module that is called multiple times within the codebase; or, the desired code can be copy-pasted from a completely separate software.
 But to reuse code, that code needs to be of high-quality — reliable, generic, and secure.

 “The desirable part of the code are horribly coupled to the undesirable parts of the code that you cannot use the desirable part of the code somewhere else.”

 You often find a piece of code that does what you need it to do, but it does more than that.
 The baggage around it is so much that you better off develop it from scratch or even duplicate it within the same codebase.

 The absence of reusable code often causes code redundancy.
 As time goes by, one can’t even recognize what code is unnecessary and eventually, the whole project becomes clumsy and hard to maintain.

 There are many techniques and practices out there which prevent bad code.
-SOLID Principles is a coding standard that all developers should have a clear concept for developing software in a proper way to avoid a bad design.
+SOLID Principles is a coding standard that all developers should have a clear concept for properly developing software to avoid a bad design.
 The broad goal of the SOLID principles is to reduce dependencies so that engineers change one area of software without impacting others.
 Additionally, they’re intended to make designs easier to understand, maintain, and extend.